 Contact an Attorney

 After you or someone close to you is injured because of premises liability, it is best to contact an attorney immediately.
 An attorney can visit the property and begin obtaining evidence on your behalf.
 He or she can also make sure any evidence you have obtained on your own is preserved so that it can be utilized correctly throughout your claim.
-The team at Hunter W. Morris, Attorney at Law is here to provide you with the slip and fall representation you need.
+Morris Law is here to provide you with the slip and fall representation you need.
 Contact us today to schedule a consultation at our Greenville, South Carolina location so that we can begin providing you with the help you deserve.